Property $R_\infty$ for new classes of Artin groups: Preliminaries on twisted conjugacy

 \begin{lem}[ {Calvez--Soroko~\cite[Proposition~4]{CalSor1}}] Let $G$ be a group with $Z(G)=1$, $\varphi\in\Aut(G)$, and $G_\varphi$ defined as above.
 Two elements $g,h\in G$ are $\varphi$-twisted conjugate in $G$ if and only if the elements $gt$ and~$ht$ of $G_{\varphi}$ are conjugate in $G_{\varphi}$.
 In particular, $R(\varphi)=\infty$ if and only if the coset $Gt$ in $G_{\varphi}$ contains infinitely many conjugacy classes. \end{lem}

-\emph{Step 3: Detect infinitely many conjugacy classes using Delzant's lemma:}
+\emph{Step 3: Detect infinitely many conjugacy classes using Delzant's Lemma:}

-In case when a group $\Gamma$ acts by isometries in a non-elementary way on a Gromov hyperbolic space, the very useful lemma of Delzant allows us to detect infinitely many conjugacy classes under certain conditions, which will be satisfied in our case.
+In case when a group $\Gamma$ acts by isometries in a non-elementary way on a Gromov-hyperbolic space, the very useful lemma of Delzant allows us to detect infinitely many conjugacy classes under certain conditions, which will be satisfied in our case.
 We recall the relevant definitions.

-Let $\Gamma$ be a group acting by isometries on a Gromov hyperbolic space $X$.
+Let $\Gamma$ be a group acting by isometries on a geodesic Gromov-hyperbolic space $X$ (not necessarily proper).
 For any $x\in X$ consider the set~$\Lambda(\Gamma)$ of accumulation points of the orbit $\Gamma x$ on the boundary $\partial X$.
-The action of $\Gamma$ on $X$ is called \emph{non-elementary}, if $\Lambda(\Gamma)$ contains at least three points, see~\cite[Section~3]{Osin1}.
+The action of $\Gamma$ on $X$ is called \emph{non-elementary}, if $\Lambda(\Gamma)$ contains at least three points; see~\cite[Section~3]{Osin1}.

+The following result is our key tool for detecting infinitely many twisted conjugacy classes.
+We provide an detailed proof of it in Section~\ref{app}.

-\begin{delzantlem}[ {\cite[Lemma 6.3]{FeGoDa1}, \cite[Lemma 3.4]{LevLus1}}] Let $\Gamma$ be a group acting non-elementarily by isometries on a Gromov hyperbolic space, let $K$ be a normal subgroup of $\Gamma$ such that the quotient $\Gamma/K$ is abelian.
-Then any coset of $K$ contains infinitely many conjugacy classes. \end{delzantlem}
+\begin{delzantlemB}[ {\cite[Lemma 6.3]{FeGoDa1}}, {\cite[Lemma 3.4]{LevLus1}}] Let $\Gamma$ be a group acting non-elementarily by isometries on a geodesic Gromov-hyperbolic space (which is not assumed to be proper), and let $K$ be a normal subgroup of $\Gamma$ such that the quotient $\Gamma/K$ is abelian.
+Then every coset of $K$ contains infinitely many conjugacy classes. \end{delzantlemB}

 \begin{corl} Let $G$ be a group with $Z(G)=1$.
 If $\Aut(G)$ acts by isometries on a Gromov-hyperbolic space $X$ in such a way that the action of the subgroup $G\simeq\Inn(G)\le\Aut(G)$ is non-elementary, then $G$ has property $R_\infty$. \end{corl} \begin{proof} By Lemma~\ref{lem:embeds}, for any $\varphi\in\Aut(G)$ we have embeddings $G\le G_\varphi\le \Aut(G)$, which imply that $G_\varphi$ also acts on $X$ non-elementarily.
 We apply Delzant's Lemma to $\Gamma=G_\varphi$, $K=G$, and conclude that the coset $Gt$ of $G_\varphi$ contains infinitely many conjugacy classes.
 Lemma~\ref{lem:cosets} now implies that $G$ has property $R_\infty$. \end{proof}